 Don't make an extra trip to the store.
 There are plenty of ways to make a vanilla substitute without sacrificing flavor or quality.

 There are a few pantry staples I take for granted: baking soda, molasses and vanilla extract.
 The containers are so large, I just assume I have some on hand.
 But, sometimes someone uses up the last few drops of vanilla without putting it on the shopping list, and my pantry shelves lay bare when I’m in the middle of mixing up a batch of cookies.
 Don’t make an emergency run to the store!
 You can create a vanilla substitute with ingredients you already have on hand.

 My go-to substitute for vanilla extract is maple syrup.
-It has the same sweet aroma, and it does a pretty good job of mimicking vanilla’s slightly smoky flavor.
+It has the same sweet aroma, and it does a pretty good job of mimicking vanilla’s mellow flavor.
 Use the same amount of maple syrup as you would vanilla, and you’ll barely notice the difference.
 (This is why vanilla is so expensive.)

 Almond extract is significantly more potent than vanilla, but it will provide a similar flavor profile if you use it sparingly.
 You’ll only need to use half the amount of almond extract, and you might be surprised at how much you like its nutty flavor in your favorite vanilla recipes.

 Believe it or not, there is alcohol in vanilla (here’s how much).
 To make the extract, vanilla beans are soaked in alcohol to extract its enticing flavor and aroma.
 Swapping in the same amount of a flavorful spirit makes a fantastic substitute.
 And as long as whatever you’re making is baked, the alcohol content will cook out leaving you with all of the flavor and none of the booze.